instructlab/instructlab/containers/rocm/README.md

 1. git clone the `cli` and `taxonomy` project into a common folder in your home directory (e.g. `~/path/to/instruct-lab`)
 2. add your account to `render` and `video` group: `sudo usermod -a -G render,video $LOGNAME`
-3. install build dependency for this container: `sudo dnf install toolbox podman make`
+3. install build dependency for this container: `sudo dnf install toolbox podman make rocminfo`
-4. build the container for RDNA3: `podman build -t localhost/instructlab:rocm-gf1100 -f container/rocm/Containerfile .`
+4. build the container: `make rocm`
-5. create a toolbox `toolbox create --image localhost/instructlab:rocm-gf1100 instructlab`
+5. create a toolbox `make rocm-toolbox`
 6. enter toolbox `toolbox enter instructlab`.
 The container has your home directory mounted.
 7. install lab cli with `pip install -e ~/path/to/instruct-lab/cli/`